Many partition relations below density: Introduction

-\mn This notion of forcing $(P,\le)$, in a most remarkable way, imitates concurrently several different posets $(Q,\le)$ as defined above.
-Not surprisingly, in order to show that $(P,\le)$ is cardinal and cofinality preserving, the author uses ideas similar to those in \cite{Sh:276}.
+This notion of forcing $(P,\le)$, in a most remarkable way, imitates concurrently several different posets $(Q,\le)$ as defined above.
+Not surprisingly, in order to show that $(P, \le)$ is cardinal and cofinality preserving, the author uses ideas similar to those in \cite{Sh:276}.

-In order to prove the main claim, that is, the partition relation, we introduce a new trick: we find a condition $\bar p$ such that the dense sets we are interested in are all dense below $\bar p$.
+In order to prove the main claim, that is, the partition relation, we use the following trick: we find a condition $\bar p$ such that the dense sets we are interested in are all dense below $\bar p$.
 It suffices, therefore, to show that forcing with the part below $\bar p$ gives the required result, and this reduces the problem to showing that a certain notion of forcing $(R,\le)$ forces the sought-for-partition relation where $|R|$ is small (compared to $\mu$).
-As $(R,<)$ is close to the poset $(Q,<)$ of \cite{Sh:276}, an elementary submodel argument similar to the one there applies.
+As $(R,<)$ is close to the poset $(Q,<)$ of \cite{Sh:276}, an elementary sub-model argument similar to the one there applies.

 The exposition of the method is axiomatic; the author formulates the most general situation where this method works, and then specifies it to the situation sketched above.
-This is not necessarily the optimal description for those who are only intersted in the application given.
-There is, however, reason for the peculiar way of presenting this proof: Shelah wants to include this method into the tool kit set, and simply quote it at possible later applications. \end{problem}
+This is not necessarily the optimal description for those who are only interested in the application given.
+There is, however, reason for the peculiar way of presenting this proof: we would like to include this method into the tool kit set, and simply quote it at possible later applications. \end{problem}

-Recall (first appeared in Erd\"os-Hajnal \cite{ErHa78}, but probably raised by Galvin in letters in the mid seventies): \begin{definition} 1) $\lambda \rightarrow (\mu;\mu)^2_\kappa$ means that:
+Recall (first appeared in Erd\"os-Hajnal \cite{ErHa78}, but probably raised by Galvin in letters in the mid seventies):